fleetingnotes/fleeting-notes-website-md/publish/posts/ai-web-page-summarizer-for-obsidian.md

 title: "AI Webpage Summarizer for Obsidian"
 date: 2023-06-06
 ---
 Have you ever stumbled upon an article while browsing the web and thought, "Man, I wish I could get a summary of this article right into Obsidian!"
 Well, now you can!
-With the amazing Fleeting Notes plugin, [summarizing web articles](https://github.com/fleetingnotes/fleeting-notes-plugins/blob/main/plugins/official/summarize-source/README.md) and seamlessly integrating them into your notes has never been easier.
+With the amazing Fleeting Notes plugin, summarizing web articles and seamlessly integrating them into your notes has never been easier.

 Here's how it works: simply open the Fleeting Notes browser extension, then run the plugin command `summarize-source`.
 The command fetches the content of the article, condenses it into bite-sized bullet points, and automatically populates your note with the summaried bullet points.
+You can find [instructions to set it up here](https://github.com/fleetingnotes/fleeting-notes-plugins/blob/main/plugins/official/summarize-source/README.md).

 [Click here to see a demo in a tweet!](https://twitter.com/fleetingnotes_/status/1666170276566974464?s=20)